jonrau1/ElectricEye/README.md

 ElectricEye was created in early 2019 as an extension to AWS Security Hub, AWS Cloud's native Cloud Security Posture Management (CSPM) solution, with the goal to extend beyond only AWS Config-supported Services and add extra checks and Audit Readiness Standards (AKA "Compliance Standards") to support Cloud Security, DevOps, IT, and Risk teams running workloads on AWS.

-Since then, ElectricEye has continued to expand into the most comprehensive AWS CSPM tool from a service support and check support perspective, adding additional functionality such as Secrets Management (powered by Yelp's Detect-Secrets), External Attack Surface Management (powered by NMAP and Shodan.io) and integration into multiple downstream data formats, databases, as well as AWS Security Hub itself.
+Since then, ElectricEye has continued to expand into the most comprehensive AWS CSPM tool from a service support and check support perspective, adding additional functionality such as Secrets Management (powered by Yelp's **Detect-Secrets**), External Attack Surface Management (powered by **NMAP** and **Shodan.io**) and integration into multiple downstream data formats, databases, as well as AWS Security Hub itself.
 All findings are mapped to the AWS Security Finding Format (ASFF) for portability into AWS Security Lake and AWS Security Hub, and can be further parsed by supported outputs.

-As a CLI tool, ElectricEye can be ran from anywhere AWS credentials are supplied allowing for ultimate flexibility in deployment options and quick testing.
-All checks are organized into Service-specific files named **Auditors** with each Auditor comprised of one ore more **Checks** which produce **Findings**.
-The CLI supports running specific Auditors, Checks, or the entire library of Auditors by default.

-Multi-Account and Multi-Region operations are supported by the CLI options to supply a remote AWS Account and Role Name and/or AWS Region to dynamically created Boto3 Sessions with `AssumeRole` credentials but also retaining the original credentials to allow access to local AWS-native datastores for storing all of this information.
-To avoid throttling API responses, ElectricEye uses a locally developed caching mechanism which pulls required asset data at most once per Auditor and assesses the data in-memory.
-The cache is purged when not needed leading to lower CPU, memory, and network consumption.
+Within the control flow of ElectricEye, the "entrypoint" into the evaluation logic is controlled by the aptly named **Controller** (seen in [`controller.py`](./eeauditor/controller.py)) where all arguments are parsed and credentials are prepared.
+The evaluation engine is written fully in Python and mapped to the AWS Security Finding Format (ASFF) (with other Outputs provided), each CSP or SaaS tool is called an **Assessment Target**.

+Every Assessment Target has a set of **Auditors** (also aptly named) which contain the logic to perform security, performance, resilience, and other best practice evaluations at a per-Service or per-Component level, for instance, the `AWS_IAM_Auditor` will evaluate every component of the AWS Identity & Access Management (IAM) include IAM Users, IAM Roles, IAM Groups, IAM Server Certificates, and IAM Policies.
+A discrete piece of logic to perform these evaluations is called a **Check** which is aligned to analyzing a single property of a specific service or component, such as checking whether AWs S3 Buckets are encrypted or whether GCP CloudSQL Instances are publicly reachable.

+By default, ElectricEye will run every Auditor for a specific Assessment Target, however the Controller allows you to either run a specifc Auditor or a specific Check (not groups of them, and not interchangeably).
+Every single Check is written in Python and will use a native Python SDK per provider or will use the Python `requests` library to interact with a REST, SOAP or GraphQL API (depending on the Assessment Target).
+Each Auditor and their subsequent Checks are loaded into memory per Assessment Target using `pluginbase` Decorators which contain the information about the Auditor, each Check, and their service or component subject.

 As of April 2023 ElectricEye supports the following CSPM, EASM, and SSPM capabilities.
-More SaaS Providers and CSPs as well as expanded service & capability coverage is under development.
+More SaaS Providers and CSPs - as well as expanded service & capability coverage - is under active development.

 - **CSPM**: AWS, GCP
 - **SSPM**: Servicenow
 - **EASM**: AWS, GCP